 Step 4: Cook the Grilled Cheese

-Heat a large skillet or griddle over medium heat.
-If desired, add 1 Tablespoon of butter and heat until butter melts.
-Add sandwich to skillet and cook about 2 minutes or until bottoms are golden.
+To make grilled cheese on the stove, heat a large skillet ($25, Walmart) or griddle over medium heat.
+Add sandwich(es) to skillet and cook for about 2 minutes or until bottoms are golden.
 Flip and repeat until bottoms are golden and the cheese melts.
 (Adjust the heat as necessary to prevent overbrowning.)